Computing

 In line with modern technology and the age of portable devices, we are no longer restricted to a traditional ICT Suite.
 Instead the devices the children can access can be used anywhere in the school.
 With the computing curriculum being online, the children have access to it anywhere and anytime.

-Also too, is the software that the children use to create presentations and word processing documents, which allows for digtal collaboration as easily as if the pupils were writing on the same sheet of paper.
+The software that the children use to create presentations and word processing documents, which allows for digtal collaboration as easily as if the pupils were writing on the same sheet of paper.

 We also use QR codes to enable quick access to information for the children and to share childrens’ digital work with in books.